 Tour the temple grounds, enjoy the cliff-side view from in front of the main hall, and exploring the temple grounds.
-Head down to the Otowa Waterfall, and drink from the streams that promise longevity, success in school, and a happy love life.
+Head down to the Otowa Waterfall, and drink from the streams to pray for longevity and good fortune.
 Just don't be greedy and drink from all three.

 Take a break from traditional Kyoto in the most popular entertainment district.
-Takashimaya and Kyoto Marui, two of the finest department stores, can be found on opposite sides of the intersection from each other.
+Stylish stores including Kyoto Takashimaya department store, can be found here.

 View Japan's second tallest pagoda and enjoy the temple grounds at Kofukuji Temple .
 For lovers of Buddhist art, a visit to the National Treasure Museum is a must, particularly to see the 1,300-year-old, three-faced, six-armed Ashura statue.

 Enjoy a 20-minute stroll over to Nara Park , and see the many wild deer.
 Be careful if carrying any plastic bags, as they are unafraid of people and will gladly go through your bags looking for "shika senbei," the snack many tourists feed to them.
-Buy some from a local shop, and try your hand at having the deer bow for their treats.
+You can buy some from a local shop to give to the deer.

-Nara's most celebrated shrine, Kasuga Taisha Shrine was established at the same time as the city.
+Kasuga Taisha Shrine was established at the same time as the city.
 View hundreds of bronze and stone lanterns that have been donated by worshipers.
 Take in the distinct style of the main hall, Honden.
-Finally, enjoy whatever season you visit with hundreds of varieties of plants in the Botanical Gardens.
+Finally, enjoy whatever season you visit with hundreds of varieties of plants in the Manyo Botanical Gardens.

-A 10-minute walk from Todaiji is the Nara National Museum , established in 1889. many Buddhist art masterpieces are exhibited in permanent exhibits.
+A 10-minute walk from Todaiji is the Nara National Museum , established in 1895.
+Many Buddhist art masterpieces are exhibited in permanent exhibits.
 If your feet are getting tired, take a short break in the restaurant.

 Another 20-minute walk will take you to Gangoji Temple .
-The best-preserved part of the temple houses three National Treasures; the Hondo, the Zen room, and the miniature pagoda.
+The best-preserved part of the temple houses three National Treasures; the Gokuraku Hondo, Gangoji Zen room, and the five-storied small pagoda.

 In the city center is the Tenshukaku (castle keep) of Osaka Castle .
 The inside of the castle has been made into a museum, and there is even a corner where you can try on a warlord costume.
 From the eighth-floor observation deck enjoy a panoramic view of the city.